-A State that wishes to be bound by the Convention must express its desire by submitting an instrument of ratification or accession to the UN Secretary-General, the Convention's depositary.
-The Convention becomes binding upon that State six months later or, for the first 30 States that ratify, upon the entry into force of the Convention.
+A State that wishes to be bound by the Convention must express its desire by submitting an instrument of ratification or accession to the UN secretary-general, the Convention's depositary.
+The Convention becomes binding upon that State six months after the deposit of the instrument (Art.
+17).
+It may provisionally apply Article 1 of the Convention pending its entry into force.